Sherdukpen people

 The Sherdukpen are an ethnic group of Arunachal Pradesh state of India.
 Their population of 9,663 is centered in West Kameng district in the villages of Rupa, Jigaon, Thongri, Shergaon, to the south of Bomdila.
-All of these are at elevations between 5000–6000 feet above sea level.
+All of these are at elevations between 5000 and 6000 feet above sea level.
 Of late, some of them have settled in Kameng bari areas, a new settlement area under Bhalukpong circle.